DorianPinaud/RiotTakeHomeProject/README.md

 ## Test online version

-The project is already deployed online, you can access it through this IP address: http://52.86.10.135:8000.
+The project is already deployed online, you can access it through this IP address:
+52.86.10.135 on the port 8000.
 Here the swagger interface to interact with it: http://52.86.10.135:8000/api/schema/swagger-ui/

 > [!CAUTION]
-> The rate limit by user ip address is of **60 request per second** otherwise you will received an 429 HTTP response.
+> The rate limit by user ip address is set at **60 request per second** otherwise you will received an 429 HTTP response.

 ## Test in your local environment